karanahuja5598/My-University/README.md

 - User should be able to filter out data as desired
 - User should be able to add "notifications" to a calendar, allowing for easy planning
 - There should be warnings if app can tell if a due date is coming up soon
+- Demonstrate ability to access Piazza API
 - Attempt at scraping Gradescope data
+- Show grading info for each course

 ## Deliverables for final project